Featurevisor

 Tags are used to group features together.
 This helps your application load only the features that are relevant to the application itself.

-Very useful when you have multiple applications targeting different platforms (like Web, iOS, Android) in your organization.
+Very useful when you have multiple applications targeting different platforms (like Web, iOS, Android) in your organization and you are managing all the features from the same Featurevisor project.

 Array of tags are defined in the tags property: